matheus-hatzlhoffer/Microfrontends-with-React/README.md

 ![module federation loading the library once](./assets/imgs/module-federation-network-progresse-shared-library.png)

 To assert only one version of certain libraries can be loaded, the singleton option must be set to true in the shared configuration of Module federation

+## Second Apprach - Using different frameworks

+I am going to work in a dashboard application with authentication to try and test how to work with multiple micro frontends with authentication and different frameworks